Undergrad Prospective Students

 The department organizes an annual departmental concert, and all members of the department - students, faculty, staff - are invited to perform.
 Undergrad students enthusiastic about developing physics challenges or demonstrations volunteer for events and competitions such as the annual UBC Physics Olympics, and the Outreach Program Faraday Shows.
 Or, if they enjoy taking up some challenges themselves, they can participate in competitions such as the CAP University Prize Exam.

-See what we will talk about during the Imagine Day Orientations: Physics & Astronomy Welcome Info Session & Engineering Physics Welcome Session
+There are many student orientations to our programs, including Imagine Day, our Physics & Astronomy Welcome Info Session & Engineering Physics Welcome Session

-- Chat with us to learn more about Physics & Astronomy degree programs at our Annual March Beyond First Year Recruitment event - click here to see the agenda of the last event in March, 2016
+Chat with us to learn more about Physics & Astronomy degree programs at our Annual March Beyond First Year Recruitment Event - click here to see the agenda and presentation slides of the last event in March, 2019